LeikvollE/TDT4173-2020-Group12/README.md

 This repository contains code and data used in our analysis of k-means' performance when augmented with popular modifications:

 # Try it yourself!
-The jupyter notebook PCA.ipynb demonstrates use of the code we made for our project.
+The jupyter notebook Demo.ipynb demonstrates use of the code we made for our project.
 Please read through this README before trying yourself.

 # Files and folders: